xavier268/selescript/pages/langreference.md

 ## General structure of the langage

-A minimum Hello World program could be :
+A minimum Hello World program :

 ````
 // This is a comment